mmesiti/Recorder.jl/README.md

         these expressions are evaluated only once
   - [ ] makes sure that if expressions are passed as arguments, their value after the function is not evaluated again
+  - [ ] make it possible to "disable" `@record` (maybe with an environment variable?) so that it can be left in the code without causing issues.
+  - [ ] `create_regression_tests` should error if the files are already there
+  - [ ] automatic value-based comparisons
 ## Impossible features
   Some of the features in the "Possible Features" list might move here.
   - monitor side effects of functions